KianBahasadri/seedbox/README.md

 ufw allow in on wg0
 ufw allow out on wg0
 ```
+**NOTE: START UP UFW BEFORE STARTING VPN, IT MAY BLOCK YOUR SSH CONNECTION**

 Also of course start up your vpn and make sure its enabled to start on boot. if that doesnt happen by default you can use `systemctl enable <vpn_service_name>`.
 If you arent sure if its enabled use `systemctl status <vpn_service_name>`.